Recent Changes - Search:

 The idea is that in the vicinity of a critical point this satisfies a scaling form {$$U_4(T,L) = {\cal U}(t L^{1/\nu})$$} where {$L$} is the system size, and {$t = T-T_c$} is some coupling constant (or temperature) with a critical point at {$t=0$}.
 Thus the value of {$U_4$} at the critical point {$t=0$} is independent of {$L$}, thus a plot of {$U_4$} as a function of {$T$} for several different system sizes should intersect at {$T=T_c$}.

-In the thermodynamic limit, the Binder Cumulant doesn't provide anything useful -- it takes the value {$2/3$} if the order parameter is non-zero (when, in the large {$L$} limit, {$\expect{m^4} = \expect{m^2}^2$}), and 0 when the order parameter is zero (where the order parameter is Gaussian, and all cumulants vanish except for the variance, leading to {$\expect{m^4} = 3 \expect{m^2}$}).
+In the thermodynamic limit, the Binder Cumulant doesn't provide anything useful -- it takes the value {$2/3$} if the order parameter is non-zero (when, in the large {$L$} limit, {$\langle{m^4}\rangle = \langle{m^2}\rangle^2$}), and 0 when the order parameter is zero (where the order parameter is Gaussian, and all cumulants vanish except for the variance, leading to {$\langle{m^4}\rangle = 3 \langle{m^2}\rangle$}).
 Nevertheless, for an iMPS we always have a finite correlation length, so this procedure cannot identify the critical point.

 For an iMPS, the mp-imoments command calculates the moments (or cumulants) of an operator, expressed as an {$n$}-degree polynomial in the system size {$L$}, which is exact in the asymptotic large {$L$} limit.
 This is best expressed in terms of the cumulants per site {$\kappa_n$}.
 We have